 Sexual health means having sex and sexual relationships that are as satisfying as possible.
 It also means taking care of your health (e.g., body, mind and emotions) and the health of your sex partner(s).
 It is important to have the information you need to make the right decisions about your sexual health.

-Having unprotected sex is the most likely way to pass on a sexually transmitted infection (STI).
+Having sex without a condom is the most likely way to pass on a sexually transmitted infection (STI).
 Using a condom helps protect against HIV and cuts the risk of getting many other STIs.

 If you're a gay or bisexual man, condom use and regular sexual health checks can help you have a healthy and pleasurable sexual life and help prevent STIs.